 EDITORIAL BOARD

-The Editorial Board assesses submissions for suitability, decides on editorial policy, sets the direction, recommends reviewers, and vets submission to the Policy Brief of the Jesse M. Robredo Institute of Governance within their area of expertise.
+The Editorial Board assesses submissions for suitability, decides on editorial policy, sets the direction, recommends reviewers, and vets submissions to the Policy Brief of the Jesse M. Robredo Institute of Governance within their area of expertise.
 It is an international and collegial body composed of a diverse group of scholars and practitioners from various disciplines with experience and expertise in various areas of development and governance.

 Editor